Hey everyone, and welcome to PT Pioneer.

 But what is a job style?

-It’s simply the nature of employment or business you engage in in order to earn an income.
+It’s simply the nature of your employment or business to earn an income.

 There are three main types of employment.